torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

    total of human-readable text.

 3) The GNU project standardizing on tar is approximately as relevant as Windows standardizing on zip.
-Linux is not part of either, and is free to make its own technical decisions.
+GNU/Linux is not part of either, and is free to make its own technical decisions.

 4) Since this is a kernel internal format, it could easily have been